Lloyds Bank Equity Release Free Valuation – 4.15% APR

 • Fees charged by specialist lenders need taken account when assessing affordability

-• Any outstanding balance including accrued interest must settled upon expiry agreement
+• Any outstanding balance, including accrued interest must settled upon expiry agreement

 • Payouts reduce inheritance left behind by your loved ones